googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 There is also [local development tooling]({{< relref "local.md" >}}) for working against the SDK locally, without having to spin up an entire Kubernetes infrastructure.

+{{% feature publishVersion="1.1.0" %}}
+## Connecting to the SDK Server

+Starting with Agones 1.1.0, the port that the SDK Server listens on for incoming gRPC or HTTP requests is configurable.
+This provides flexibility in cases where the default port conflicts with a port that is needed by the game server.

+Agones will automatically set the following environment variables on all game server containers:

+* `AGONES_SDK_GRPC_PORT`: The port where the gRPC server is listening
+* `AGONES_SDK_HTTP_PORT`: The port where the grpc-gateway is listening

+The SDKs will automatically discover and connect to the gRPC port specified in the environment variable.

+If your game server requires using a REST client, it is advised to use the port from the environment variable, otherwise your game server will not be able to contact the SDK server if it is configured to use a non-default port.

+{{% /feature %}}

 ## Function Reference

 While each of the SDKs are canonical to their languages, they all have the following